 What is the menopause?

-Menopause is the natural end of menstruation (periods) that occurs typically between the ages of 45 and 55 (in the UK, the average age is 51).
-Medically, it is classified as the date one year after your last period.
-It is caused by a decline in the production of hormones by the ovaries.
+Menopause is the natural end of monthly periods that usually happens between the ages of 45 and 55 (in the UK, the average age is 51).
+You have gone through the menopause if you haven’t had a period for a year.
+Menopause is caused by a decline in the production of hormones by the ovaries.

 As hormone levels drop, periods become irregular and eventually stop altogether.
-While menopause is a natural process, it can also be induced surgically or medically at any age – often causing severe menopausal symptoms.
+While menopause is a natural process, it can also be induced surgically or medically at any age.
+Surgical menopause can unfortunately produce severe menopausal symptoms.

 Menopause affects each person individually.
-Some women don’t experience anything other than their periods stopping.
+Some women don’t experience any difficulties.
 Most women will experience some symptoms, which can be mild and manageable or possibly difficult and debilitating.
-These can include hot flushes/flashes, night sweats, sleep problems, mood changes, brain fog, fatigue, low libido, joint pain, weight gain and changes to hair and skin (to name just some).
+Commonly, these may include hot flushes/flashes, night sweats, sleep problems, mood changes, brain fog, fatigue, low libido, joint pain, weight gain and changes to hair and skin (to name just some).

 What is perimenopause and what are the symptoms?

-Perimenopause is the time leading up to menopause when the body starts to produce less oestrogen and progesterone but the levels rise and fall across the monthly cycle.
+Perimenopause is the time leading up to menopause.
+This is when the body starts to produce less oestrogen and progesterone but levels rise and fall across the monthly cycle.
 You’re still getting periods but they might become more or less frequent with bleeding possibly becoming heavier or lighter than before.

 A big problem with perimenopause can be when symptoms sneak up on you without you realising what is going on.
-Women may start to be affected from their late 30s/early 40s (and in a rare number of cases, earlier) and it can often be in hindsight that they look back and realise perimenopausal symptoms were affecting them.
+Women may start to be affected from their late 30s/early 40s.
+In a rare number of cases, this can happen earlier.
+It can often be in hindsight that women look back and realise perimenopausal symptoms were affecting them.

-Sleep problems and fatigue can be one of the first signs of perimenopause.
+Sleep problems and fatigue are often the first signs of perimenopause.

 What is insomnia?

-Insomnia is a common sleep disorder where you experience one or more of the following symptoms, for at least three nights per week and for at least three months:
+Insomnia is a very common sleep disorder.
+You will experience one or more of the following symptoms, for at least three nights per week and for at least three months: